 Multiculturalism will be considered in the context of welfare states.
-The concepts of recognition and documents.
+The concepts of recognition and redistribution in contemporary welfare regimes will be problematised and their relationship will be discussed in the light of the principle of solidarity.
+III.
+Education for multicultural dialogue documents.
 Lectures and workshops will be organised to provide in-depth insights into the above themes.
 On successful completion of the module the student will be able to critically evaluate theories and policies on multiculturalism with regard to the conceptual, methodological and theoretical issues and confidently take part in discussions on current pressing issues relating to multiculturalism.